Betamax (Grilled Coagulated Blood) Recipe

 Instructions

-• Remove the cooked blood cubes from the pan and let them cool slightly.
-Once cool enough to handle, carefully thread them onto bamboo skewers (tusukan ng tusok).
-If you’re grilling outdoors, prepare your charcoal grill (ihawan) to medium-high heat.
-For air-fryer cooking, preheat to 200°C (400°F).
+• Take the blood cubes out of the pan and let them cool slightly.
+Once cool enough to handle, carefully put them on bamboo skewers.

 Tips from Lola’s Kitchen